 |Estimated Nutrient Content|

-The third ingredient is spinach.
-Due to its exceptional vitamin and mineral content, spinach exhibits a remarkably high nutrient Completeness Score2 of 91.
+The fourth ingredient is spinach.
+Due to its exceptional vitamin and mineral content, spinach exhibits a remarkably high nutrient Completeness Score3 of 91.

-The next three items include a series of nutrient-rich fruits…
+The next two items include two nutrient-rich fruits…

 The seventh ingredient is carrageenan is a gelatin-like thickening agent extracted from seaweed.
-Although carrageenan has been used as a food additive for hundreds of years, there does appear to be some recent controversy regarding its long term biological safety.
+Although carrageenan has been used as a food additive for hundreds of years, there appears to be some recent controversy regarding its long term biological safety.

-The tenth ingredient is we note the inclusion of inulin, a starch-like compound made up of repeating units of carbohydrates and found in certain roots and tubers.
+The ninth ingredient is we note the inclusion of inulin, a starch-like compound made up of repeating units of carbohydrates and typically sourced from chicory root.